yerosanb/bitbucket/README.md

 ### 1. Clone the Repository

-clone the project and then run on visual studio and test the project by sending data to endpoint
+1. Clone the project repository from GitHub using `git clone https://github.com/yourusername/your-repository.git`.
+2. Open the cloned project in Visual Studio and restore any required NuGet packages.
+3. Run the application locally to start the server.
+4. Obtain the endpoint URL (e.g., `http://localhost:5200/api/webhook`).
+5. Test the webhook by sending a `POST` request with sample data using a tool like Postman.